geonetwork/doc/source/user-guide/associating-resources/linking-online-resources.rst

-To add a new one, click on the + caret button then ``Add an online resource`` button or, if alreay one exists, just click on the title of the ``Online resources``.
+To add a new one, click on the + caret button then ``Add an online resource`` button or, if already one exists, just click on the title of the ``Online resources``.